2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### The role of consensus mechanisms

-An important part of understanding the role of Bitcoin and blockchain in decentralized systems is the distinction between consensus mechanisms, specifically proof-of-work (PoW) and proof-of-stake (PoS).
+A crucial aspect of comprehending the role of Bitcoin and blockchain in decentralized systems is the distinction between consensus mechanisms, specifically proof-of-work (PoW) and proof-of-stake (PoS).
 While many assume that PoS is inherently cheaper than PoW, both mechanisms incur energy costs, which are essential for maintaining network security.
 Understanding the role of energy consumption in these systems is crucial for evaluating their long-term viability.

 #### Open source and Bitcoin’s influence